 I have been involved closely in several suicides in my life.
-I cleaned up the basement after the police removed the body of a man who shot himself in the head and I used a broom to sweep the blood (and other stuff) into a dust pan and pour it down the laundry sink so his wife would not have to see what we found.
+I cleaned up the basement after the police removed the body of a man who shot himself in the head, and I used a broom to sweep the blood (and other stuff) into a dust pan and pour it down the laundry sink so his wife would not have to see what we found.
 And then I did his funeral five days later.
 He was a professing believer.
-I have done a funeral for a young woman who leaped from the window of the locked ward at the hospital down the street from my house where she was being safely kept in her psychological distress.
+I have done a funeral for a young woman who leaped from the window of the locked ward at the hospital down the street from my house, where she was being safely kept in her psychological distress.
 And she died by jumping out of a window.

 So let’s be clear now.
 Self-murder is serious.
 We are playing with fire here.
 It is spiritually and eternally serious to murder yourself.
 It is not a light thing.
 And anyone listening to me now who is contemplating suicide should hear me say: Don’t do it.
 There is a better way.
 I promise you, in the name of Jesus Christ, there is a better way.
 You don’t feel that, perhaps, right now, but your feelings are not true.
 They are deceiving you.
 It is true that God has another way for you.
 He always makes another way.
 Wait for him and seek the help you need, because the Bible is very serious about talking of murder.

 Yes, the Bible says we must persevere to the end in order to be saved, Mark 13:13.
-Or Hebrews 3:14.
-We have come to share in Christ if we hold our confidence firm to the end.
+Or Hebrews 3:14: “We have come to share in Christ, if indeed we hold our original confidence firm to the end.”
 That is a very serious warning.
 But it does not mean that our experience of confidence in God to the end is perfect so that we don’t have lapses of sin which betray that we are not fully trusting Christ.
-All sin, all my sin, the sin that I do this afternoon, tomorrow, yesterday, is all rooted in some level of distrust in the superior goodness of God.
+All sin, all my sin — the sin that I do this afternoon, tomorrow, yesterday — is all rooted in some level of distrust in the superior goodness of God.
 And I don’t go in and out of being a Christian when I sin and that measure of distrust becomes manifest in sinning.
 I don’t cease to be a Christian.

-And my answer is: Not necessarily.
+And my answer is: not necessarily.
 In other words, God will look at my life.
-He will look at my whole life and the evidences of whether I belong to him will be assessed not because of that failure alone any more than any other failure alone.
+He will look at my whole life, and the evidences of whether I belong to him will be assessed not because of that failure alone any more than any other failure alone.
 Why would the last one be decisive when the others are just as serious?

 Now that is a judgment call on my part to say that seasons of darkness come and go in the Christian life.
-It is dangerous to say this because we are all so easily deceived and we should be terrified to try to meet Jesus by means of murder.
+It is dangerous to say this, because we are all so easily deceived, and we should be terrified to try to meet Jesus by means of murder.
 That is a horrible choice.
-But between that terror that we should feel about that choice and the hopelessness for the victim of suicide, between those two I am waving a flag of hope that true faith can have a season that dark.
+But between the terror that we should feel about that choice and the hopelessness for the victim of suicide, between those two I am waving a flag of hope that true faith can have a season that dark.